Research with horizoom

 Chief Innovation Officer

-Our Chief Innovation Officer Malte passionately combines sophisticated research with the latest technology.
+Our Chief Innovation Officer and Co-Founder Malte passionately combines sophisticated research with the latest technology.
 As Product&Sales Interface he is responsible for our Partner Panels and Data Solutions.
 Most recently, he was Chief Digital Officer at GapFish GmbH and before that worked as a market researcher for agencies and institutes.
 He gives talks at (inter)national conferences and is a BVM speaker for “Digital Transformation of Market Research”.
 The graduate psychologist lives in Berlin with his wife and two children.
 When he’s not working, he’s out in nature with family and friends, doing sports, or relaxing by reading and playing chess.

 Show more